DjonatanS/rag-ollama-qdrant/README.md

 - Supports streaming responses for a more interactive experience
 - Renders AI internal reasoning wrapped in `<think>` tags as expandable/collapsible sections to keep answers organized
 - Allows per-PDF collection creation for more targeted retrieval
+- Provides a web interface for document ingestion, querying and visualization

 ## Prerequisites